 |1965||Philippus Rudolf Owen bought the farm, built a road to the cave and developed it.|

 |1970||Ivan Rebroff tested the accoustics of P.R.
 Owen Hall being "...at least equal if not superior to those of any concert hall or opera house in Europe".|

 |1999||cave is for sale.|

-But we believe Sudwaka cave contains the largest dolomite chamber in the world.
-Unfortunately there is no official list of chambers in dolomite.
+But we believe Sudwala Cave contains the largest dolomite chamber in the world.
+Unfortunately there is no official list of cave chambers in dolomite.
 P.R.
-Owen Hall, named after the original owner of the cave, is about 70m in diameter and 37m in height.
-The largest chamber in limestone, Sarawak Chamber in Borneo, is 600m long and 400m wide.
+Owen Hall, named after Philippus Rudolf Owen, the former owner of the cave, is about 70m in diameter and 37m in height.
+The largest chamber in limestone, Sarawak Chamber in Borneo, is 641m long and 429m wide.
 But on the other hand dolomite is less soluble and dolomite caves are generally much smaller than limestone caves.
 We find it plausible that this superlative is true.
 However, the hall is definitely impressive independent of the statistic facts.
 Because of its extraordinary good accoustics it is used for occasional concerts.
-Ivan Rebroff, the German tenor, tested the accoustics being "...at least equal if not superior to those of any concert hall or opera house in Europe".
+Ivan Rebroff, the German tenor, tested the acoustics being "...at least equal if not superior to those of any concert hall or opera house in Europe".

 The tourist route through the cave is about 600m long, but as it is a dead end, the visitor has to walk back the same path.
 The cave entrance is located on the hillside, with a nice view, and the cave is going into the hill horizontally.
 So it is strange to speak of deepness, but the passages are covered by up to 120m of rocks.